 Public consultation

 Submission have now closed.
-The proposal summary, the discussion document and the scientific research are still available on our consultation website(external link)
+The proposal summary, the discussion document and the scientific research are available below.

 Indicative timeframes